 Being a pushover creates one simple but impactful narrative that will dictate the way you’re treated by someone.

 It paints you into a bubble of weakness.

 When someone manipulative gets wind of you being weak, they will exploit and take advantage of you at every turn.

 You are a person like everyone else.
 Which means that you have the right to accept or reject something that affects your life.

 The next time you are challenged, deal with it head-on.
 Be firm, and don’t let someone get away with pushing you over without even an apology.

 2. Stop seeking out women’s approval

 Another surefire way to depict yourself as weak and desperate is to do things for others approval.

-Spend some time scrolling through the comment section of girls picture or statuses on Facebook and you’ll be able to spot those nice guys echoing every sentiment that could possibly win him some approval from women.
+Spend some time scrolling through the comment section of girls pictures or statuses on Facebook, and you’ll be able to spot those nice guys echoing every sentiment that could possibly win him some approval from women.